rust-lang/rust/text/0000-public-private-dependencies.md

 dependencies as public.

 **Q: Can I export a type from a private dependency as my own?**<br>
-For now it will not be strictly permissible to privately depend on a crate and export a type from their as your own.
+A: For now it will not be strictly permissible to privately depend on a crate and export a type from there as your own.
 The reason for this is that at the moment it is not possible to force this type to be distinct.
 This means that users of the crate might accidentally start depending on that type to be compatible if the user starts to depend on the crate that actually implements that type.
+The limitations from the previous answer apply (eg: you can currently overrule the restrictions).

+**Q: How does semver and depenencies interact?**<br>
+A: It is already the case that changing your own dependencies would require a semver bumb for your own library because your API contract to the outside world changes.
+This RFC however makes it possible to only have this requirement for public dependencies and would permit cargo to prevent new crate releases with semver violations.

 # Detailed design
 [design]: #detailed-design